cah-john-ryan/expo-go-real-time-chat/session-6b-skip-landing-page.md

 git commit -m "session-6b-skip-landing-page done"
 ```

-4. Submit a message in the chat stating your name and that you have completed this session.

 ### SESSION COMPLETE

 Up next -> [Session 7 - Chat screen layout and initial setup](session-7-chat-screen-layout-and-initial-setup.md)